fouriervit/fouriervit.github.io/README.md

-This is the repository that contains source code for the [Fourier Vision Transformer website](https://fouriervit.github.io/).
+This repository contains the source code for the [Fourier Vision Transformer website](https://fouriervit.github.io/).

 ---